Aging & Health A to Z

 - Keep an easy-to-read list of addresses and phone numbers.

-- Exercise your brain by taking a class, doing word puzzles, or using memory training websites on the Internet.
+- Engage in brain exercises as taking a class, doing word puzzles, or using memory training activities on the Internet.

 - Exercise regularly.

-- Eat a balanced diet, including lots of brightly colored vegetables (full of vitamins and plant chemicals that keep your body healthy as you get older).
+- Eat a balanced diet, including a few servings of brightly colored vegetables a week (these contain vitamins and plant chemicals that promote health).

 - Get help when you need it.

-- Keep a diary of mental problems that you experience so you can report them to your healthcare provider.
-This will also help you to notice when these problems are most likely to occur.
+- Keep a diary of problems you experience with memory or attention, so you can report them to your healthcare provider.

-- Write down questions about your problems as they occur to you, so that you can check with your doctor at your next appointment or phone call.
+- Write down questions about your problems as they occur to you, so that you can check with your healthcare provider at your next appointment or phone call.

-If the problems do not improve, your healthcare professional may send you to a specialist for an evaluation and recommendations for how best to cope with your mental symptoms.
+If the problems do not improve, your healthcare provider may need to refer you to a specialist for further evaluation and recommendations for coping with your mental symptoms.

 Weight Loss and Loss of Appetite